oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

 ## Figuring out which PRs need your attention

-Please replace {{USERNAME}} with your GitHub username at the end of this URL: https://github.com/oppia/oppia/pulls/assigned/{{USERNAME}}.
+Simply visit this URL: https://github.com/pulls/assigned.
+It takes you to a list of PRs that are assigned to you (across all repositories).

-Clicking on the resulting URL will take you to a list of PRs that are assigned to you.
+(If you just want to restrict to the oppia/oppia repository, you can use https://github.com/oppia/oppia/pulls/assigned/{{USERNAME}} instead (replacing `{{USERNAME}}` with your GitHub username at the end.
+But note that this will omit your assigned PRs from other Oppia repositories.)

 ## When you first receive a review request